robashton/blog/input/pages/Purerl Updates - Arbitrary messages and handle_info in gen servers/content.markdown

 ```

-Similarly now then, Gen.Cast and Gen.Call are provided for *those* callbacks too, and all code executed  within the context of a Pinto Genserver has access to those internal state via the API so in theory things like trapExit/handleInfo/config can be modified safely from within that context without doing weird things around async casts back to that gen server.
+Similarly, Gen.Cast and Gen.Call are provided for *those* callbacks too, and all code executed  within the context of a Pinto Genserver has access to the internal state via the API so in theory things like trapExit/handleInfo/config can be modified safely from within that context without doing weird things around async casts back to that gen server.

 That's a lot of words to say that Gen Servers and arbitrary messages are now very pretty indeed in Purerl.
 Example below of a gen server subscribing to a message bus from the [demo_ps](https://github.com/id3as/demo-ps/blob/master/server/src/HandleInfoExample.purs) web project.
 You'll note that the actual API used in startLink has evolved to include a builder for setting the initial handlers/etc - there are a number of optional things to tweak about a gen server and it made sense to do this rather than accept an endlessly growing list of arguments.